shawntmeyer/AzureVirtualDesktop/docs/avd.md

   - Key Encryption Key protected by HSM
 - Disk Encryption Set

-### Validation

-This feature will validate your deployment selections to ensure you are deploying a compliant configuration that follows Microsoft's best practices and collect information needed for the deployment.

-**Deployed Resources:**

-- Virtual Machine
-  - Custom Script Extension
-  - Disk
-  - Network Interface
-- Role Assignments

 ### IL5 Isolation

 Azure Government supports applications that use Impact Level 5 (IL5) data in all available regions.
 IL5 requirements are defined in the [US Department of Defense (DoD) Cloud Computing Security Requirements Guide (SRG)](https://public.cyber.mil/dccs/dccs-documents/).
 IL5 workloads have a higher degree of impact to the DoD and must be secured to a higher standard.
 When you deploy this solution to the IL4 Azure Government regions (Arizona, Texas, Virginia), you can meet the IL5 isolation requirements by configuring the parameters to deploy the Virtual Machines to dedicated hosts and using Customer Managed Keys that are maintained in Azure Key Vault and stored in FIPS 140 Level 3 validated Hardware Security Modules (HSMs).